 Instead of getting treats that could possibly trigger an allergic reaction, kids are given non-food treats instead.

 Kids with allergies should not feel excluded and The Teal Pumpkin Project promotes inclusion for all trick-or-treaters.
-Please share how teal pumpkins can make a difference for children with food allergies this Halloween with your friends and family.
+Please share how painted pumpkins can make a difference for children with food allergies this Halloween with your friends and family.